llvm/mlir-www/website/content/users/_index.md

 backend for the P4 reference compiler that uses MLIR, via new dialects to model P4's semantics.

+## [PhoebeDB](https://www.phoebedb.io/): A PostgreSQL-compatible HTAP database for AI agents

+PhoebeDB is a PostgreSQL-compatible HTAP database designed for production AI agent systems, in which relational state, vector memory, and execution traces commit (or roll back) together as a single atomic unit, with vector indexes participating in MVCC alongside relational data.

+PhoebeDB uses a custom MLIR pipeline to JIT-compile queries to native machine code, with progressive lowering through multiple dialects before reaching LLVM IR.
+This layered design keeps each lowering step narrow and auditable, making it easier to add new operators or backends without emitting LLVM IR directly.

+For more details, see the [MLIR JIT compilation deep-dive](https://www.phoebedb.io/blog/mlir-jit-compilation).

 ## [PlaidML](https://github.com/plaidml/plaidml)

 PlaidML is a tensor compiler that facilitates reusable and performance portable